Why Stories Need Data

 - TikTok: No public research API available

-To get API credentials that will give you access to Reddit data, you'll need to register as a Reddit developer.
+To get access to Reddit data, you'll need to register the Python script you will use to collect it.
 This is free and straightforward:

 Create Reddit Account: If you don't have one, sign up at reddit.com

-Register Application: Go to https://www.reddit.com/prefs/apps/ and create a new "script" application
+Register Application: Go to https://www.reddit.com/prefs/apps/ and create a new "script" application.
+Do not choose "app" which requires formal API authorization from Reddit.

 Get Credentials: Save your client ID (under app name) and client secret (marked "secret")